sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day1.md

       // Empty class
 }
 ```
-* When we compile the above source file, it'll produce three `.class` files: Hello.java, A.java, B.java.
+* When we compile the above source file, it'll produce three `.class` files: Hello.class, A.class, B.class.
 And when we run these, other than Hello, the others give an error, as there is no main method in them.
 * When writing a class, if we give the class a public specifier, we'll have to name the file the same as that of the public class.
 If we don't then we see this error:
 ```console
 Hello.java:1: error: class Hello2 is public, should be declared in a file named Hello2.java